SCHOOL OF PUBLIC HEALTH

 Development Studies

-The Department of Development Studies (DS) is one of the five departments within the School of Public Health and Social Sciences (SPHSS) of Muhimbili University of Health and Allied Sciences (MUHAS).
-There are ten members of academic staff including; 1 Associate Professor, Senior Lecturer, 3 Lecturers and 3 Assistant Lecturers and 2 Tutorial Assistant.
-Six (6) of them having acquired PhDs from various re-known Universities across the world thus bringing home a wealth of skills,
+The Department of Development Studies (DS) is one of the seven departments within the School of Public Health and Social Sciences (SPHSS) of Muhimbili University of Health and Allied Sciences (MUHAS).
+There are ten members of academic staff including; 1 Professor, 3 Associate Professor, 2 Senior Lecturer, 3 Lecturers, 7 Assistant Lecturers and 4 Tutorial Assistant.
+Nine (9) of them having acquired PhDs from various re-known Universities across the world thus bringing home a wealth of skills, experience and competences to share with stakeholders especially students.
+5 faculty members are PhD students and 4 faculty members are perusing Masters degree program.
+1 faculty member is retired working under contract basis.
+It has a wealth of experience in conducting research and community service activities within Tanzania and beyond and collaborates with a number of partner Universities, Civil Societies and Research Institutions and not least the communities we serve.

 Epidemiology and Biostatistics